Maternal deaths in the U.S. spiked in 2021, CDC reports

 "We had some forewarning with the increase between 2019 and 2020 that it looked like maternal mortality rates were increasing during this pandemic period," she says.
 "With the overall COVID deaths that occurred in 2021, there was a shift towards younger people, so those would be in the age groups where people would be more likely to be pregnant or recently pregnant."

-She says provisional data suggests the deaths peaked in 2021 and started to go down last year.
+She says provisional data suggest the deaths peaked in 2021 and started to go down last year.
 "So hopefully that's the apex," Hoyert says.

 Yet some experts worry that other trends around the country could make these figures worse, not better, including abortion restrictions that can delay care for pregnancy complications, and staffing problems at hospitals and closures of rural maternity wards.